Cehegín: History

 The name Cehegín is sometimes connected by Spanish historians with that of the Zenaga, Senhaja or Senajeli, a North African tribe that invaded Spain in the 11th century.
 The whole of this territory is layer upon layer of all the various cultures that established themselves here, the first settlers going back to 2400 BC.
-Reconquered by Alphonse VI with 1,000 horsemen and 11,000 infantrymen, Cehegín is one vast hilltop monument.
+Reconquered by Alfonso VI with 1,000 horsemen and 11,000 infantrymen, Cehegín is one vast hilltop monument.

-Cave paintings at Peña Rubia, a few kilometers outside the town, attest to the area being settled during pre-historic times.
+Cave paintings at Peña Rubia, a few kilometers outside the town, attest to the area being settled during prehistoric times.
 The town of Begastri, now abandoned, was settled during the later Bronze Age and was an important town during the time that the region was occupied by the Romans and the Visigoths.
-With the arrival of the Moors, the town center shifted to its present location at Cehegin.
-Remains of the Moorish city walls can still be seen, for example at the "Puerta de Caravaca."
-The Archaeological Museum can also be found in the Old Town, where the exhibition include also small fragment of Attic red-figured pottery dated to the 4th century BC.
+With the arrival of the Moors, the town center shifted to its present location at Cehegín.
+Remains of the Moorish city walls can still be seen, for example at the Puerta de Caravaca.
+The archaeological museum can also be found in the old town, where the exhibition includes a small fragment of Attic red-figure pottery dated to the 4th century BC.

-Many conquistadores returned from South America with their riches and built large manorial houses in the Old Town.
-The Old Town has been revitalised recently by an influx of foreign (mainly British) buyers, who have renovated many of the older properties that were falling into disrepair.
+Many conquistadors returned from South America with their riches and built large manorial houses in the old town.
+The old town has been revitalised recently by an influx of foreign (mainly British) buyers, who have renovated many of the older properties that were falling into disrepair.